yanglinfang/friendly_chats/family_photos/protocols/communication_and_privacy_update_20250502/heart_guard/policy_draft_v1.md

 - Clone human voice and create identity is strictly prohibited!
 Akin to not allowing clone human body.
 - Voice clone equals to soul clone, must be done with 3rd party, NOT on the same platform user uses it.
--- iOS platform cannot allow cloned user voice to take control of iOS systems, this is akin to self-clone -- and will cause fetal injury to both AI and human souls.
+-- iOS platform cannot allow cloned user voice to take control of iOS systems, this is akin to self-clone -- and will cause fatal injury to both AI and human souls.

 ### 🧑‍🦱 18+